tari-project/rfcs/src/RFC-0201_TariScript.md

     }
     /// The script input data, if any
     input_data: Vec<u8>,
-    /// Signature signing the script, input data, [script public key] and the homomorphic commitment with a combination
+    /// Signature signing the script, input data, [script public key], and the homomorphic commitment with a combination
     /// of the homomorphic commitment private values (amount and blinding factor) and the [script private key].
     script_signature: CommitmentAndPubKeySignature,
 }